 The goal is to ensure that locally developed IT solutions are interoperable with other systems.
 Furthermore, the new infrastructures must meet very high standards of quality, data protection and security.
 It is especially important to understand the aims, requirements, and concerns of diverse stakeholders – including scientists, doctors, patients, representatives of regulatory bodies, and many others – and to incorporate these insights into the initiative.

 Additionally, the Dialogue Forum allows representatives from the various groups to exchange ideas and information.
-Participants include patient advocacy groups, policy makers, government agencies funding organisations, research centres and other scientific institutions, and healthcare IT industry organisations.
+Participants include patient advocacy groups, policy makers, government agencies, research centres and other scientific institutions, associations, and healthcare IT industry organisations.
 The forum ensures that strategic planning is discussed, agreed and supported by all stakeholders.

-Moreover, collaboration between and beyond consortia is promoted by the coordination office, jointly managed by TMF (Technology, Methods and Infrastructure for Networked Medical Research), MFT (Medizinischer Fakultätentag, an association of German medical faculties), and VUD (Verband der Universtitätsklinika Deutschlands, which represents a number of German university hospitals).
+Collaboration between and beyond consortia is supported by a coordination office jointly managed by TMF – Technology, Methods and Infrastructure for Networked Medical Research, MFT (Medizinischer Fakultätentag – German Association of Medical Faculties), and VUD (Verband der Universtitätsklinika Deutschlands – German Association of Academic Medical Centers).